ClearSign wins contract for emission-curbing system from Tesoro

 Tesoro also has refineries in North Dakota, Utah, Northern California, Alaska and Washington state.

-ClearSign, which is developing technologies to improve the efficiency of boilers, furnaces, turbines and other combustion systems, competes with Honeywell International Inc's (HON.N) Callidus Technologies and John Zink Co LLC, a unit of Koch Industries Inc [KCHIN.UL].
+ClearSign, which is developing technologies to improve the efficiency of boilers, furnaces, turbines and other combustion systems, competes with Honeywell International Inc's Callidus Technologies and John Zink Co LLC, a unit of Koch Industries Inc.